cry0x11/boatcfg/README.md

 # Boatcfg
 ## Dependencies
-`wideriver`: tiling manager for river
+- `wideriver` tiling manager for river
+- `ristate` required to integrate eww into river
-`wf-recorder`: used to record videos
+- `wf-recorder` used to record videos

 ## Preview